Mileposts

 Read a fuller description of our Milepost Campaign

 In 2017 it was decided that our web-site should feature the history of all our mileposts to celebrate the 40th anniversary of the beginning of our mileposts campaign (and also the 240th anniversary of the opening of our canal).
-There will be a page for each milepost, with history and photographs, both old (e.g. unveiling ceremonies) and new (e.g. repainting of the Cheshire Locks mileposts).
+There is page for each milepost, with history and photographs, both old (e.g. unveiling ceremonies) and new (e.g. repainting of the Cheshire Locks mileposts).
+See the Mileposts Index to this new section of our web-site.